-After getting a couple of 3kg spools of PLA filament, I had to design a spool holder for use with a Bambu P1S 3D printer.
+After getting a couple of 3kg spools of PLA filament, I had to design a spool holder for use with my Bambu P1S and H2S 3D printers.

 For anybody looking at similar spools, the Fusion 360 CAD model, STEP and 3MF files are all on Github